tmpim/casket-docs/docs/cli.md

 #### -help or -h {#help}

 Show basic flag help.
-Caddy will terminate after showing help; it will not serve sites.
+Casket will terminate after showing help; it will not serve sites.

 #### -host

 The default hostname or IP address to listen on.
-Sites defined in the Caddyfile without a hostname will assume this one.
+Sites defined in the Casketfile without a hostname will assume this one.
-This is usually used with `-port` to quickly get simple sites up and running without a Caddyfile.
+This is usually used with `-port` to quickly get simple sites up and running without a Casketfile.

 #### -http-port